 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
 If landlords decide not to accept a complaint they must be able to evidence their reasoning.
-Each complaint must be considered on its own merits Yes Complaints Policy - Section 3.3 We will not accept stage 1 complaints and escalations to stage 2 about: • issues which have had no impact on the complainant • matters which have already been considered through the complaints process • matters which happened more than 12 months before the complaint was raised • matters which are being raised for the first time, for example a repair which has not yet been reported • Matters that are under active litigation Complaints Policy - Section 3.5 Our Complaints Policy clearly outlines the instances in which we will not address a complaint under our Complaints Policy.
+Each complaint must be considered on its own merits Yes Complaints Policy - Section 3.3 We will not accept stage 1 complaints and escalations to stage 2 about: • issues which have had no impact on the complainant • matters which have already been considered through the complaints process • matters which happened more than 12 months before the Our Complaints Policy clearly outlines the instances in which we will not address a complaint under our Complaints Policy.
 Where a complaint is excluded under our policy, we will provide an explanation to the resident why this is the case, and attempt to resolve their complaint as a general enquiry (or under another policy, such as ASB).
-Each complaint (or expression of dissatisfaction) is reviewed by the Resident Engagement and Resolution Officer